lbatalha/pastething/README.md

 	patch_psycopg()
 ```

-To validate that you dont have blocking issues simply add a long timer to a db endpoint and simultaneously query that endpoint and one that does not have any blocking calls.
+To validate that you don't have blocking issues simply add a long timer to a db endpoint and simultaneously query that endpoint and one that does not have any blocking calls.
 The easiest way is to add `cur.execute("SELECT pg_sleep(1);")` just before the return statement of the `getstats` function, then simply setup some load testing application to hit the `/about` and `/stats` endpoint.
 The desired behaviour is the `/about` endpoint having normal response times (few mileseconds) and the `/stats` endpoint having >1s response times.
 If the `/about` endpoint does not have consistent response times then you are blocking.